Outstanding Contributions

 On top of that, Senator Mitt Romney of Utah, who was the Republican nominee for president in 2012, actively opposes certification efforts.
 He and other ERA opponents sent a letter to the archivist on February 8, 2022, requesting that the archivist not certify and publish the ERA, which denied women's complete equality under the law, as guaranteed by our Constitution.
 This block deprived women of equal rights, making them second-class citizens.
 The ERA serves as the last line of defense against sex discrimination in all sectors, including gender equality, Title XI protections for the right to gender-affirming and reproductive healthcare, access to birth control and abortion, fertility treatments, LGBTQ+ protection rights, racial justice, equal pay, equal justice for sexual harassment and abuse, and so on.
 It has fueled the women's movement, particularly among the younger generation, which advocates for gender equality and legal protection for women's rights.

-Dr. Ellen Brady, the Issues Director for the Women's Democratic Club of Utah, points out that the United States is one of only six countries that has not signed the United Nations Convention on the Elimination of All Forms of Discrimination Against Women.
-This international agreement guarantees women a long list of rights, protections, and equality.
-The United States is in the company of Sudan, Iran, and Somalia, among others, for not ratifying this convention.
-Additionally, the United States is one of only ten out of 195 countries that does not ensure gender equality in its constitution.
-We still need to make that theoretical equality a reality.
-Dr. Brady also stated in the Standard-Examiner on June 21, 2023, that the United States needs to take the lead, not follow (Brady, Standard-Examiner, June 21, 2023).
+Dr. Ellen Brady, the Issues Director for the Women's Democratic Club of Utah, highlights a significant concern: the United States is one of only six countries that has not signed the United Nations Convention on the Elimination of All Forms of Discrimination Against Women.
+This international agreement guarantees women a comprehensive list of rights, protections, and equality.
+However, the United States joins nations like Sudan, Iran, and Somalia in not ratifying this critical constitution.

 Women still don't have equal rights